prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 the exploitative relations of capital that inhere in the alluvial soil of the San Joaquin Valley.

-***

-Norris's own literary landscapes are insistently visual and multimedial without replicating the picturesque or the pastoral.
+His own literary landscapes are insistently visual and multimedial without replicating the picturesque or the pastoral.
 Rather, Norris does something that in some senses anticipates documentary landscape photographers of the late